Blog

-How to Make a Lift Top Coffee Table – A Step-by-Step Guide
+How to Make a Lift Top Coffee Table – A Guide to Get Started

 Ever wanted a coffee table that doubles as a desk?
 If so, a lift-top coffee table is the perfect solution.
 In just a few hours, you can make your own stylish lift-top table.
 All you require is some essential woodworking tools and materials, and you’ll be well on your way to creating a custom piece for your living room.